jlauinger/master-of-science/code/go-safer/README.md

 # go-safer

-Go Vet-style linter to find incorrect uses of `reflect.SliceHeader` and `reflect.StringHeader`
+Go linter in the style of `go vet` to find incorrect uses of `reflect.SliceHeader` and `reflect.StringHeader`, and unsafe casts between structs with architecture-sized fields.

 ## Incorrect usage patterns that are reported